WafaaWardah/Non-intrusive-Speech-Quality-Models/README.md

 # Non-intrusive-Speech-Quality-Models
 Comparison of Non-Intrusive Deep Models for Predicting Overall Speech Quality

-Model weights for fine-tuned and retrained versions of the single-ended speech quality prediction model, [NISQA](https://github.com/gabrielmittag/NISQA), are provided here.
-Weights for three models are provided:
+Model weights for fine-tuned and retrained versions of the single-ended speech quality prediction model, [NISQA](https://github.com/gabrielmittag/NISQA), are given here.
+Weights for the following three models are provided:

 - Baseline model that is made of a deep feed forward component, followed by BiLSTM component, followed by average pooling.
 - Fine-tuned NISQA model that is made of six CNN layers, followed by self-attention component, followed by attention-pooling.